 The proposed development is located adjacent to Cedar Creek on the north and an unnamed branch tributary to Tributary C1 to Cedar Creek on the south.
 The proposed development is located approximately 430' south of Cedar Creek.
 The south sub-basin of the project extends 6,000+ feet south from Cedar Creek and includes all lands contributing runoff to Tributary C1 to Cedar Creek.
-The development is located in the lower $1/10^{th}$ of the sub-basin and is located adjacent to Cedar Creek.
+The development is located in the lower 1/10th of the sub-basin and is located adjacent to Cedar Creek.
+The following table summarizes the results of the Existing Conditions Analysis for the proposed project sub-basin.